reactplay/docs/docs/How-To-Guides/how-to-style-play.md

 ## Don'ts

-- Do not directly style the elements.
+- Do not use inline styles unless necessary.
+Inline styles can make your code harder to read and maintain, and they can also negatively impact performance.
 Instead, use CSS classes to style your components.
 This approach helps to keep your code organized and makes it easier to maintain.
-- Do not use inline styles unless necessary.
-Inline styles can make your code harder to read and maintain, and they can also negatively impact performance.
 For example, instead of using inline styles like this:

 ```jsx
 function MyComponent() {